deslunes/vite-plugin-tailwind-attributify/README.md

 # What has to be done / Roadmap

 - Cleanup the package.json, tailwind is not even in the list of the dependencies...
-- Handle the config options internally (I'd like the plugin to change your tailwind config so you don't have to, same for the type imports in the app.d.ts file)
+- ~~Handle the config options internally (I'd like the plugin to change your tailwind config so you don't have to, same for the type imports in the app.d.ts file)~~ Done !
 - ~~React support~~ JSX frameworks supported !
+- Astro support !
 - Webpack support